Set a budget... and stick to it!

 If you have the time and inclination you can make anything from invitations to table decorations, cupcakes in place of a cake, homemade truffles as wedding favours, thank you presents and much more.

-However, work out how much you will need to spend on the raw materials and how long it will take for you to make a sufficient number for all your guests.
-Once you've done this consider whether you'll realistically have the time to put your plans into action without putting yourself under too much pressure.
-If making your own will be cheaper and you have the time available then it's worth doing.
+Work out how much you will need to spend on the raw materials and how long it will take for you to make enough for all your guests before you decide if it is worth doing.

 The way that you pay for your wedding can also make a big difference to the final cost, especially if you end up spending more than you originally intended.